agile-learning-institute/mentorHub/specifications/CICD.md

 ## Overview

-Repo Structure Standards have a /src/docker folder with the following files:
+Repo Structure Standards

-- /src/docker/docker-build.sh
-- /src/docker/Dockerfile
+- Each repo should use it's native dependency management tool (npm, pipenv, maven, etc.) to support automations like container creation and testing.
+- The Dockerfile should be at the root of the repo, sample Dockerfiles can be found in the [docker-configurations](../docker-configurations/) folder.

-docker-build.sh uses docker build to create a single image targeted to the users architecture.
-Multi-Architecture images are created and pushed to our GitHub Container Registry by GitHub Actions CI.
+- Multi-Architecture images (AMD and ARM) are created and pushed to our GitHub Container Registry by GitHub Actions CI.
+All Dockerfiles should support these CPU architectures.
 These GitHub actions build and push containers with a :latest tag

 ## Dockerfile Templates